- Practice using common cleaning and wrangling functions

 ggplot - Practice saving and sharing data visualizations

-- Practice Git and GitHub workflow and collaborating with a collegue
+- Practice Git and GitHub workflow and collaborating with a colleague

 These exercises are adapted from Allison Horst’s EDS 221: Scientific Programming Essentials Course for the Bren School’s Master of Environmental Data Science program.